-In the case of the WSBLE project, a 75% contingency was applied to the project, encompassing 15% for administrative costs; 20% for relocation; 5% for TCEs; 5% for market conditions, and 30% for unknowns/changes.
-According to agency staff, the components of the contingency are based on actual data from previous Sound Transit projects.
-We were not provided with the historic data, so we could not independently verify this.
-If the percentages are, in fact, based on typical Sound Transit project data, then it appears that the contingency could be considered reasonable.
+In the case of the WSBLE project for example, a 75% contingency was applied to the project, encompassing 15% for administrative costs; 20% for relocation; 5% for TCEs; 5% for market conditions, and 30% for unknowns/changes.
+According to agency staff, the components of the contingency are based on actual data from previous ST projects.
+The Assessment Team was not provided with the historic data and therefore, was unable to independently verify this.
+If the percentages are, in fact, based on typical ST project data, then it appears that the contingency could be considered reasonable.
 With that being said, the contingency factor is much larger than what is typical for standard industry practices, which involve estimating the individual components to the greatest extent possible.
 It should be noted that relocation costs have no direct correlation to the price of real estate, and that all projects are unique in terms of their impacts and characteristics.
 The percentage of one of these components, relative to real estate costs, may be substantially different in a rural or suburban environment than it is in a high-density urban environment.